Massive H Mart Food Hall Opens At American Dream Mall: Here's What You Will Find (PHOTOS)

 The 16,860-square-foot dining hall will feature a dozen restaurants offering a wide array of culinary Asian delights.
-H Mart will open on Friday, Aug.
+The grand opening is set for Friday, Aug.
 30.

 "We are thrilled to introduce our latest food hall at American Dream," H Mart President Stacey Kwon said.
 "Our food halls are iconic staples of H Mart stores, and our American Dream location wouldn't feel complete without one.
 The addition of another food hall will further enhance the world class, one of a kind guest experience that is H Mart at American Dream."